rancher/distros-test-framework/README_WIP.md

 - The local.tfvars split roles section should be strictly followed to not cause any false positives or negatives on tests

-- For running tests with "etcd" cluster type, you should add the value "etcd" to the variable "datastore", also you need have those variables at least empty:
+- For running tests with external DB datastore type, you should add the value "external_db" to the variable "datastore", also you need have those variables at least empty:
 ```
 - external_db
 - external_db_version